Bikzmal/BrainFart/README.md

 m: Multiplies current cell by 10

 d: Divides current cell by 10

+{: Mutliplies value on the left by value in current cell

+}: Multiplies value on the right by value in current cell

 \>: Copies value in current cell to the cell on the right